-The course includes many events: lecture, lab, discussion, office hours, guerrilla sections, homework parties, and review sessions.
+The course includes many events: lecture, lab, discussion, office hours, guerrilla sections, homework parties, project parties, and review sessions.
 Weekly lab and discussion sections are typically the most valuable events to attend.
 For the rest, your attendance is optional.
 These events exist to help you learn, and so you are advised to attend as many as required to master the material.

 Lecture: The course includes three 50-minute lectures per week.
 Lecture videos are distributed online before each live lecture.
-You are welcome to view the content either live or on video, but watching videos and then attending live lecture will be highly redundant.
+You are welcome to view the content either live or on video, but most students prefer videos.
+Watching videos and then attending live lecture will be highly redundant.

 Links to video lectures will appear on the course website.
-Screencasts of the live lecture will be published approximately 36 hours after each event, and links will also appear on the course website.
+Screencasts of the live lecture will be published approximately 36 hours after each event, and links will appear in bCourses.